FarhanKhondakar/Simple-SHA256-Checker/README.md

 1. **Select a Directory**: Choose the directory containing the **EXE** and **DLL** files you want to check.
 2. **Download and Select Trusted Hash List**: Download a TXT list of known trusted SHA256 hashes from [Bazaar Abuse](https://bazaar.abuse.ch/export/), and upload it into the tool.
 3. **Recursive Scan**: The tool will recursively scan all **EXE** and **DLL** files in the selected directory and its subdirectories.
-4. **Generate SHA256 Hash**: The tool computes the SHA256 hash for each EXE an DLL in the folder.
+4. **Generate SHA256 Hash**: The tool computes the SHA256 hash for each EXE and DLL in the folder.
-5. **Compare Against Malicious Hashses**: The tool compares each computed hash against the provided list of un-trusted SHA256 hashes.
-If the file's computed hash matches any of the trusted hashes, then the file is most likely Malicious.
+5. **Compare Against Malicious Hashes**: The tool compares each computed hash against the provided list of untrusted SHA256 hashes.
+If the file's computed hash matches any of the known malicious hashes, then the file is most likely malicious.

+---

+## Download

+You can download precompiled binaries of **Simple SHA256 Checker** from the [GitHub Releases](https://github.com/FarhanKhondakar/Simple-SHA256-Checker/releases) section.

+📦 Available formats:
+- `.exe` – Standalone executable
+- `.msi` – Installer for Windows

+> ✅ **Tip**: Always verify the downloaded file using the cosign instructions below to ensure authenticity.

 ---